-Metro Cities supports state funding to compensate local deputy registrars for unanticipated, increased costs associated with implementation of the new system, and the shifting of per-transaction processing burdens that may result from the implementation of VTRS.
+Metro Cities supports state funding to compensate local deputy registrars for unanticipated, increased costs associated with the MNDRIVE system, and the shifting of per-transaction processing burdens that may result from the implementation of MNDRIVE.

 As the state works to identify efficiencies in the vehicle registration process and system, policy makers must consider the effects of changes on the financial viability of deputy registrars resulting from decreases in transaction fees collected by local registrars.
+The perspectives from local deputy registrars should have increased weight in discussions regarding future MNDRIVE system enhancements.

 Metro Cities supports increases to existing transaction fee levels that are set by state law, to ensure that local deputy registrars can sufficiently function and meet continually evolving local registrar service needs and address any necessary modifications to registrar operations to ensure these services can be provided safely to the public.
+Metro Cities further supports sharing revenue from mail-in and online transactions between Driver and Vehicle Services (DVS) and deputy registrars.